msalibian/STAT547O/Lecture2.md

 relatively simple.

-It is easy to see that estimators based on monotone score functions may have larger biases than those based on re-descending ones.
+It is easy to see that estimators based on monotone score functions may have larger biases than those based on re-descending ones (re-descending score functions are described below).
 So, a simple variation of the approach above that generally performs better is to use a bounded loss function for the last step above.
 Since this now implies optimizing a non-convex function, the computational complexity can be prohibitive.
 However, extensive numerical experiments showed that finding a “local minimum” starting from a “good” initial point yields an estimator with very good properties, and one that it is very simple to compute.
 The corresponding algorithm is:

 1. Compute the L1 regression estimator;
 2. Compute `s_n`, an M-estimator of the scale of the corresponding